cenation007/image-gallery/README.md

 # image-gallery
 Image gallery made using bootstap.
-A web developmemnt project to practice my bootstrap skills.
+A web development project to practice my bootstrap skills.